JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 go to src/ and follow INSTALL instructions there.
 {% endhighlight %}

+First things first, it says to go to tools/ and follow those instructions.
+So, lets get into tools/ and see what's there:

 {% highlight bash %}
 josh@yoga:~/Desktop/kaldi$ cd tools/
 josh@yoga:~/Desktop/kaldi/tools$ la